-The Directors believe that the Share Issuance Programme will benefit the Company by enabling it to provide a larger equity base to: (i) increase the scope for institutional investment in the Company; (ii) improve the secondary market liquidity of the Ordinary Shares; (iii) reduce the Company's ongoing expense ratio due to the economy of scale of the Company; and (iv) facilitate the issuance of New Shares at a premium to NAV which is NAV accretive to existing Shareholders.
+The Directors believe that the Share Issuance Programme will benefit the Company by: (i) enabling it to take advantage of current and future investment opportunities thereby diversifying its Portfolio; (ii) increasing the scope for institutional investment in the Company; (iii) improving the secondary market liquidity of the Ordinary Shares; (iv) reducing the Company's ongoing expense ratio due to the economy of scale of the Company; (v) facilitate the issuance of New Shares at a premium to NAV which is NAV accretive to existing Shareholders; and (vi) respond quickly to market demand which may be advantageous in the current climate.

-The Board intends to use the Net Issue Proceeds primarily to make Further Investments.
 The Initial Placing and Subsequent Placings will not be underwritten.